smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 You can export your written notes as PDF so they will be rendered when you browse them.
 Xournal++ can open the PDF again if you want to add more notes to the file later, but you can't go back and edit your old notes unless you keep the .xopp file around too.

-If your primary use of OneNote was to take hand-written notes, Xournal++ could be a complete replacement for you.
+If your primary use of OneNote was handwritten notes, Xournal++ could be a complete replacement.
 But you would still have to organize your notes as files instead of Notebooks, Sections, and Pages.

 As a reminder, I stick with common file types (PDF, plain text, and images) so I can read my files without special software.